 connect(), which returns a Promise that resolves to the communication interface of the given element:

 The main documentation for Looker SSO embed URLs is on the Single sign-on (SSO) embedding documentation page.
 The only difference when creating URLs for the SDK is that you will need to add an

 sdk=2 parameter to the Embed URL alongside other parameters like filters and the

 embed_domain parameter.
-This parameter allows Looker to identify that the SDK is present and can take advantage of additional features provided by the SDK.
+This parameter allows Looker to determine that the SDK is present and take advantage of additional features provided by the SDK.
 For example: